TRUBDUBZ/Networking/HTTPS/HTTPSnotes.md

   **Before Encryption**

-`this is a string of text tht is completely readable`
+`this is a string of text that is completely readable`

   **After Encryption**